-HS2’s hybrid Bill seeks powers to use the present alignment of a section of the Claydon to Aylesbury line and pass under the Oxford to Bletchley route.
-This intersection requires the current Claydon to Aylesbury line to be realigned towards the East and for the Oxford to Bletchley route to be raised in order to provide the necessary vertical clearance for the HS2 route to pass beneath it.
+The Act of Parliament has powers to use the present alignment of a section of the Claydon to Aylesbury line and pass under the Oxford to Bletchley route.
+This intersection requires the current Claydon to Aylesbury line to be realigned towards the east and for the Oxford to Bletchley route to be raised in order to provide the necessary vertical clearance for the HS2 route to pass beneath it.

 Near Little Kimble the HS2 alignment will pass beneath the Aylesbury to Princes Risborough branch.

 The Act of Parliament includes legal powers to construct East West Rail in this area.
 Should any further funding be made available to accelerate the Western Section’s construction work, legal powers now exist to carry out the work.